 How to pick the best endpoint detection and response solution for your business

-The subjective interpretation of the act ultimately drives a wedge between the legal system and security researchers, and some have argued that judges often appear to misunderstand the wider issues facing the industry.
+The subjective interpretation of the Act ultimately drives a wedge between the legal system and security researchers, and some have argued that judges often appear to misunderstand the wider issues facing the industry.

 “In essence, the Act isn’t working for cyber security practitioners, law enforcement officers, the Crown Prosecution Office and the Courts,” adds Yapp.
 “Even more worryingly, judges don’t seem to understand the issues.
-For example, Southwark Crown Court is supposedly a specialist fraud centre that deals with the majority of the serious and major fraud cases in England and Wales, but its level of understanding around computer crime isn’t sufficient to facilitate any significant number of successful prosecutions.
+For example, Southwark Crown Court is supposedly a specialist fraud center that deals with the majority of the serious and major fraud cases in England and Wales, but its level of understanding around computer crime isn’t sufficient to facilitate any significant number of successful prosecutions.
 The police have dedicated many more resources to this area over the past five years, but until every police officer understands cybercrime, we will be playing catch up.”

 Richard Millett, training development manager at Firebrand Training and regular cyber security advisor for police forces across the UK, explains that many cyber crime cases are instead tried under other legislation, such as fraud and theft, not only because of a lack of definitions but also because it allows stricter penalties to be issued.

-“If you look at the tariffs for the various sections under the [Computer Misuse] act you see that the penalties defined do not match the severity of some of the offences that have been committed,” says Millett.
-“It is only when you look at section 3za which covers “causing or creating risk of serious damage” do you see tariffs of “imprisonment for life”.
+“If you look at the tariffs for the various sections under the [Computer Misuse] Act you see that the penalties defined do not match the severity of some of the offenses that have been committed,” says Millett.
+“It is only when you look at section 3za which covers “causing or creating a risk of serious damage” do you see tariffs of “imprisonment for life”.
 The financial and economic damage that has been inflicted by some individuals is not reflected in the penalties that have been applied, running into millions in many cases.”

 The greatest challenge facing cyber security researchers trying to operate within the scope of the act is its failure to distinguish between criminal and ethical hacking.